gsoft-inc/wl-componentmodel-dataannotations/README.md

 | `SensitiveInformationAttribute`     | Indicates that a property contains sensitive information, such as personally identifiable information (PII), or any other information that might result in loss of an advantage or level of security if disclosed to others (_has no effect_) |
 | `NonSensitiveInformationAttribute`  | Indicates that a property does not contain sensitive information (_has no effect_)                                                                                                                                                            |

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-If you're interested, definitely check out our Contributing Guide!

 ## License